maniacx/Battery-Health-Charging/.github/README.md

 * German translation contribution (Thanks olebole)
 * Fix for some thinkpad mode conditions where start threshold should be less than end threshold.
 (Thanks olebole)
 * Adjusted allowed custom valueLegacy thinkpad (tpsmapi) as allowed values for end endthreshold > startthreshold + 5

-### Version 20
-May 18, 2023
-* Turkish translation contribution (Thanks sabriunal)
-* Used CHECK Icons (Same as wifi) for displaying selected mode, instead of ugly CHECK ornament unicode.
-* Removed threshold value displayed on panel/notification for lenovo ideapad/legion.
-When charging limit is enabled (conservation mode), Some models sets threshold to 60% and some models set threhsold to 80%, and the kernel doesnt report what is the current threshold value is, but only informs that charging limit is enabled or disabled.
-Now it will report only the current mode. conservation mode enabled displays max lifespan mode. conservation mode disable display full capacity mode.
-* Removed threshold value displayed on panel/notification for Samsung laptop.
-When charging limit is enabled (battery_life_extender), Some models sets threshold to 60% and some models set threhsold to 80%, and the kernel doesnt report what is the current threshold value is, but only informs that charging limit is enabled or disabled.
-Now it will report only the current mode. battery_life_extender mode enabled, displays max lifespan mode. battery_life_extender mode disable, display full capacity mode.
-* Same goes for panasonic

 See [Full History](https://github.com/maniacx/Battery-Health-Charging/blob/main/.github/CHANGELOG.md)